It is incredibly rewarding to grow tomatoes at home.

 There are so many different tomatoes to choose from, the different varieties are used for different applications, some are better for saucing while others are preferred for canning or juicing.
 We will take a look at the different varieties and what they are best suited for.

-What are The Tomato Growing Basics?
+What is The Tomato Growing Basics?

-Choosing and Prepping The Site for Your Tomatoes
+Choosing and Prepping the Site for Your Tomatoes

 Tomatoes like it hot so be sure to place them in a hot full sun location, a minimum of 8 hours of sun exposure a day is best.